hyperdriveguy/cmakeTest/README.md

 ## Problem 2

-Use the problem2/apps/CMakeLists.txt file to create the "hello" executable and link to it the "myActionLib".
+Use the problem2/apps/CMakeLists.txt file to create the "hello" executable and link to it the "myActionLib" library.

 Use the problem2/include/CMakeLists.txt file to create the "myActionLib" and "myMessageLib" libraries.
 Link "myMessageLib" to "myActionLib".
 Include the respective directory for both libraries.
 Do not use PUBLIC in this file.